-The Rothney Astropysical Observatory was inaugurated on Jan.
+The Rothney Astrophysical Observatory was inaugurated on Jan.
 7, 1972 with a dedication ceremony on site.
 Dr. Margaret Burbidge, director of the Royal Greenwich Observatory, attended and unveiled a sundial to mark the official opening.
-At that time, the observatory consisted of a joined pair of trailers for a classroom and office, a Minnaert observing terrace and, thanks to provincial matching funds, a 41 centimetre telescope and dome for astronomical research.
+At that time, the observatory consisted of a joined pair of trailers for a classroom and office, a Minnaert observing terrace and, thanks to provincial matching funds, a 41-centimetre telescope and dome for astronomical research.
 Clark and Milone became responsible for operations.

-The one and a half metre telescope was operational.
+The one-and-a-half metre telescope was operational.
 The physics department changed its name to the Department of Physics and Astronomy.
 Most of the research work focused on the study of stars, x-ray sources, possible black holes and planetary nebulas.
 The telescope was still equipped with a metal mirror, and its optical qualities were considered less than optimal at that time.
-The decision was made at to replace it with a new mirror.
+The decision was made to replace it with a new mirror.

 A new mirror was delivered to the observatory.
 Once again, Alexander Rothney Cross contributed to the project.
 Construction was completed by the Department of Physics and Astronomy workshop.